margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Anyone can learn something new.
 Anyone can try something out.
 People can work across disciplines, departments, try new things.
 The democratization of Life, Liberty, Happiness, and Education.

+## Bridges ##
+I just drove across another bridge today in Virginia, outside of Isle Wight County.
+I braced myself.
+Not being afraid of the cars driving by.
+Trusting in God.
+Appreciating the water on the side.
+Driving at the speed of traffic, in line with everyone else.
+Sitting the right distance behind the car in front.
+Being an everyday common citizen on the road, part of the E Pluribus Unum.

 ## Come up with a mathematical formula to express something you know/believe.
 (Example: Long Saturday run + Frappuccino = Happiness)
 Music + Chai Tea = Love + Joy